IvoLimmen/mystart/README.md

 Yes looks like crap but that I will remedy in the future.

-# Storage

- Storage in PostgreSQL (table creation script is included)

 # Importing bookmarks

 This application can import from the following sources: